areynold/accessibility-for-project-managers/PITCHME.md

 Make sure accessibility requirements are included in the contract

-Include remediation clause ("if it doesn't meet X, then it will be added on an agreed-upon time")
+Include remediation clause ("if it doesn't meet X, then it will be added by an agreed-upon time")

 ---